QuentinBouvier/portfolio/README.md

 #### journey.js

-Use konami code on main page (Doesn't work on projet description iframes :( ) See [QuentinBouvier/journey](https://github.com/QuentinBouvier/journey)
+Use konami code on main page (Doesn't work on projet description iframes :( )<br>
+See [QuentinBouvier/journey](https://github.com/QuentinBouvier/journey)

 ### php

 #### Projects/works/worksHandler.php

-Detect folders or .html files in a folder and draw tiles according to the folder's structure.
+Detect folders or .html files in a folder and draw tiles according to the folder's structure.<br>
 Draw tiles based on preview.html meta tags in each project's folders or each .html files in /projects directory.

 ## Dependencies